RaquelFraktas/plantiverse-backend/README.md

 * bcrypt for password hashes and salts

-The frontend of this app is located here: https://github.com/RaquelFraktas/plantiverse-frontend
+The frontend repo of this app is located here: https://github.com/RaquelFraktas/plantiverse-frontend